Come fishing in the Azores island of Faial, one of the archipelago's more beautiful.

 To trawl we set the boat in very slow motion and use an artificial bait in coastal areas where the sea is 30 ft to 170 ft deep.
 You'll be fishing for Bluefish, Yellowmouth Barracuda, Atlantic Bonito, Skipjack Tuna and Chub Mackerel

 For live bait fishing the boat is anchored at different depths so we can fish using rod and reel.
 This type of fishing targets pelagic fishes and to improve our chances we only go live bait fishing at the end of the day when the fish come out to feed. you'll be hoping for Yellowmouth Barracuda, Bluefish, Atlantic Bonito, Greater Amberjack and Guelly Jack

 Please contact us for more information about fishing in the Azores

 Want to Come Fishing in the Azores?

 Our fishing packages include:

-The boat, with a maximum of three guests aboard
+The boat, with a maximum of six guests and four rods aboard